 This is of course, not to say that we don’t enjoy a well-constructed personal essay.
 But here are some stories we'd love to have on The Goya Journal.

 Stories we are looking for:

-- Reported stories from the field, between 800 and 2000 words — economic, political, social, environmental stories around food, produce, farmers, the industry
+- Stories from the field, covering economic, political, social, or environmental subjects around food, produce, farmers, or the industry

 - Photo-essays with a strong narrative